 Arranging tax audits with authorities when needed

-The median annual salary in the US for accountants and auditors is $77,250, according to the US Bureau of Labor Statistics (BLS) [1].
-Your salary will vary depending on the level of education and experience you have, the industry you work in, and the state you live in.
+The median annual salary in the US for accountants and auditors is $79,880, according to the US Bureau of Labor Statistics (BLS) [1].
+Your salary will vary depending on your education, experience level, the industry you work in, and the state you live in.

 Forensic tax accountants investigate individuals and businesses in anticipation of a legal proceeding.